lhcb/starterkit-lessons/second-analysis-steps/building-decays-part1.md

                       clear=True)
 ```

-The starting code for this exercise can be found in [code/building-decays/00.start.py](code/building-decays/00.start.py).
+The starting code for this exercise can be found [here](code/building-decays/00.start.py).
 {% endcallout %}

 Our input pions and kaons can be imported from the `StandardParticles` package: